devorbo/Assembler/README.md

 # Assembler
 About

-This is an assembly program that was written for an imaginary computer.
+An assembler program for an imaginary computer, written in c.

 Files